Tvärbanan: Lines

 Tvärbanan has two lines (30 and 31).
 L30 with 26 stops, going from Sickla south of the Stockholm city centre through Gullmarsplan, Årsta, Liljeholmen, Gröndal, Stora Essingen, Alvik west of the city centre, and Sundbyberg to Solna.
 The part to Solna Centrum opened 28 October 2013, and the final part to Solna Station opened 18 August 2014.
-The Friends Arena can be reached within 15 minutes' walk from there.
+The Strawberry Arena can be reached within 15 minutes' walk from there.
 A single-stop extension from Sickla udde to Sickla opened on 2 October 2017, allowing for transfers with the Saltsjöbanan.

 L31 has only 6 stops, going from the station of Alviks strand, passing through Alvik allowing for transfers to the Green line and Nockebybanan, until continuing to Bromma Flygplats.
-The line opened on the 16th of May 2021 and is planned to be extended further in the near future, with construction underway.
-The line runs on the same track as line 30 execpt for the branch to Bromma Airport itself.
+The line opened on 16 May 2021 and is planned to be extended further in the near future, with construction underway.
+The line runs on the same track as line 30 except for the branch to Bromma Airport itself.
 The nearby Bromma Blocks shopping centre is served with a new stop as well.

+Via the Tranebergstunnel north of Alvik there is a track connection with the metro and Brommadepån, which is shared with the Nockebybanan, but is only used for setting up carriages for the Nockebybanan and is otherwise abandoned.
+A new carriage hall, Ulvsundadepån, located at the Johannesfred tram stop, has taken over and since 2015 is a workshop and depot for Tvärbanan and Nockebybanan.